gsagnol/picos/doc/tuto.rst

   #Quadratic constraint [t,alpha]*A[1]*x + 〈 x + |2.0| | Z[1][:,1] 〉 -(3.0*〈 |1| | Y 〉 -alpha) < 0 #

 Note that PICOS does not check the convexity of convex constraints.
-It is the solver which will raise an Exception if it does not support non-convex quadratics.
+The solver will raise an Exception if it does not support non-convex quadratics.